 - A sudden change in your loved one’s medication

 - If a caregiver allows your loved one to wonder off the property

 - If a caregiver is unable to explain your loved one’s condition

 - If a caregiver refuses to allow visitors to see your loved one alone

 Broward, Palm Beach and Miami-Dade County are home to several nursing home facilities for the elderly.
 The decision to choose a nursing home was difficult enough.
 An incident that results in a nursing home case makes the feeling much worse.
 It is common for people in this unfortunate situation to begin to blame themselves.
 This is not your fault.
 It is the other party’s fault and this sort of negligence should be addressed so it does not happen to anyone else.
-The nursing home attorneys at Madalon Law have successfully protected those who cannot protect themselves.
+The Nursing Home Abuse Lawyers at Madalon Law have successfully protected those who cannot protect themselves.
 We will review your case for free and if we can help, we will take on the cost of the litigation for your case.
 You will pay us nothing unless we win.
 Contact us today for your free consultation.